You are currently viewing Summer Pleasures in Guelph

 Picnics and Excursions

-These events were immensely popular during the late 1800s and well into the 1930s.
+These events were immensely popular in the late 1800s but were also common well into the 1930s.
 The workers from Bell Organ and Piano, Lancashire Felt, Standard Brands, the Guelph Lumber Company, McCrae’s Woollen Mills and Northern Rubber all celebrated this summer pleasure.
 Even the city’s tailors, bakers and retail clerks spent a day on a picnic or excursion.

 Some unions also held a picnic as a group.
 However, it did not necessarily mean employees got the day off from work.
 Employers tended to pick a Civic Holiday to hold the company picnic or excursion.